The 2026 Agency Benchmarks Report is here!

 What makes a great digital marketing report?

 According to the data from our community, the best reports consistently focus on three areas: visual design, data storytelling, and brand reinforcement.
+Here’s what that looks like in practice.

-1) Visual design: Make it scannable, not “pretty”
+Visual design: make it scannable, not “pretty”

 Your goal isn’t to win a design award.
 It’s to make sure your client can find the important stuff in 30 seconds.